InternetOfUs/personal-context-builder/README.md

 For master branch, we use **docker-compose.yml**.
 For release, we use **docker-compose-production.yml** with pinned version of components.

+## For using only the updader

+`docker build . -t wpcb_updater`

+`docker run wpcb_updater python3 -m personal_context_builder.wenet_cli_entrypoint --update_pm --compute_semantic_routines`

+This will compute the routines and update the PM each 24 hours with the data for the last two weeks

 # License

 TBD (but developers-friendly)